 Make these next few years the “best of your life” through smart and positive decisions.
 There are many opportunities for fun and excitement at Saint Francis and in the surrounding area.
 Learn about the many activities available and fun things to do from current Saint Francis students.
 In their own unique way, the Orientation Counselors will have you rolling in the aisles while you learn more about the opportunities available to get you involved at SFU.

 Dancing and refreshments!
 Relax, have fun, and enjoy the company of new friends!

 S.A.I.L. is a morning of fun, interactive, team-building exercises that will challenge you, help you build up your leadership skills, and help you to meet new people.
-Students who registered during the summer should report to Frankie’s.
+Students who registered during the Check-In should report to the Frankie’s patio.
 Still interested in S.A.I.L.?
 Check at the JFK Info Desk for available spaces.
 Wear hiking shoes or sneakers and outdoor clothing.
 Limited to the first 60 students who sign up.

 Enjoy nature, meet new friends, and explore your new surrounding during this short hike across our campus nature trail.
 If our summer reading sparked your interest in hiking, join us for this two mile walk along this scenic trail.
-A great way to start your day!
+A great way to start your last day of orientation!

 The Saint Francis University Peer Ministers will guide you through the closing ceremony as you sign a pledge to uphold the Franciscan Goals of Higher Education and become official Saint Francis University students.

 Are you interested in getting involved at SFU?
 This session will introduce you to clubs and organizations, leadership opportunities and ways to become a part of the SFU community.

 This is your ONLY opportunity to receive your new laptop and ask any questions about using the network.